 You do not need prior knowledge in finance.
 The compulsory courses of the first semester are structured such that they can serve as an introduction to finance.
 Successful applicants will display the willingness to work in a challenging, multi-cultural environment, a strong mathematical ability and good communication skills.

-To submit your application, register at uni-assist and follow these steps.
+To submit your application, apply online via the application portal and upload all documents.
 Please make sure that you fulfill the formal requirements.